Deploy to Snowflake Private Preview

 -

-After deployment, the semantic view is available at <target_database>.<target_schema>.<semantic_view_name>.
+After deployment, the semantic view is available at <database>.<schema>.<semantic_view_name> and is immediately available to end users through Cortex Analyst.

 Grant access and verify